Aniekan-Samson/practice-for-prepwork-css-layout/README.md

+#here's a link to the form page [beautiful form](https://beautifulforms.netlify.app")

 # CSS Layout Project

 In this project, we will be using the HTML Forms project as the start point to